fidellim/42-Cursus-Project-Born2beRoot/guides/evaluation_process_answers.md

 ## User

-The subject requests that a user with the login of the student being evaluated is present on the virtual machine.
+- The subject requests that a user with the login of the student being evaluated is present on the virtual machine.
 Check that it has been added and that it belongs to the “sudo” and “user42” groups.
+    - `add the command`
-Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.
+- Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.
 First, create a new user.
 Assign it to a password of your choice, respecting the subject rules.
 The student being evaluated must now explain to you how they were able to set up the rules requested in the subject on their virtual machine.
 Normally there should be one or two modified files.
 If there is any problem, the evaluation stops here.